LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - spoiler text (optional);
 - textual content (visible if no spoiler or spoiler expanded);
 - attachments (videos or images);
-- card (additional preview content or external URL).
+- preview card (additional preview content or external URL).

 If the content of a post contains a hashtag you will be able to open the corresponding [screen](#hashtag-feed) and if it contains a mention you will be able to open the corresponding [profile](#user-profile).

+Using the footer buttons, you will be able to perform the following post interactions:

+- reply;
+- re-share (boost);
+- add to favorites;
+- dislike (only on Friendica);
+- add to bookmarks.

-Each post can be re-shared, added to favorites or bookmarked; you can create a reply to each of them and see the number of replies, re-shares favorites and whether it is in your bookmarks or not.
+and see the number of replies, re-shares favorites and whether it is in your bookmarks or not.

 Moreover, from each single post it is possible to: